flexie/eas-4803-8803-ccs/docs/homework.md

 docker run -it ziyiyin97/ccs-env:v4.2 /bin/bash
 ```

 This will give you access to a terminal, in which you can start Julia/Python, run a couple of lines of code interactively.
 However, figures from PyPlot (the plotting package) sometimes do not render well from interactive julia sessions.
-Therefore, jupyter notebooks on docker are recommended.
+Therefore, jupyter notebooks on docker are recommended for you to do the assignments.

 ### Window Users